 With each passing year, old textbooks and the old-fashioned approach to learning increasingly discourage students from acquiring school knowledge.

-In today’s educational institutions, three generations are represented: baby boomers, generation X, Y, and Z. Not surprisingly, this summation can shock those who do not understand the differences in the world’s perception of different generations.
+In today’s educational institutions, as maths online classes; three generations are represented: baby boomers, generation X, Y, and Z. Not surprisingly, this summation can shock those who do not understand the differences in the world’s perception of different generations.
 After all, conflicts arise at schools, which teachers could have avoided if they knew one generation’s values, educational conditions, and peculiarities.
 For example, many students now seek help writing college papers not because it’s too hard for them to understand but because they value their time and efforts.

 What is the essence of the theory of generations?
 We know that generations are a socio-demographic and cultural-historical community of people united by the boundaries of age and general conditions of formation and functioning in the historical period.
 The theory of generations emerged in the 1990s of the 20th century.
 Also, the generation is a totality of all people born in the interval of time of approximately 20 years.
 Representatives of one generation are similar in these respects: